 Trip interruption insurance (TII) reimburses you for any additional cost of returning home early or continuing as a single traveler if your companion has to return early.

-How to find reasonable travel insurance: The insurance from your cruise line, travel agent or rental car agency may not the cheapest, or even the most appropriate for your situation.
+The insurance from your cruise line, travel agent or rental car agency may not the cheapest, or even the most appropriate for your situation.
 It’s just the most convenient.
 Instead, we recommend doing some price comparison online ahead of time to find a travel insurance policy, and any additional add-on policies to suit your trip details.

 We do not endorse any one particular site, but a quick Google of “travel insurance comparison sites” will pull up several tools that allow you to compare costs from a variety of providers.